 “When we are stressed, our sympathetic system helps our body address the stress and parasympathetic helps us return to normal,” Williamson said.

 Chronic stress can keep us in the sympathetic state, which has a higher state of inflammation.
 An “inflammatory soup,” she calls it, surrounds the nerves and therefore pain is felt more readily because it’s already chronically irritated.

 Paddleboarding, she finds, helps the body switch to that rest, relax and recover parasympathetic state.

 “When I get on top of a paddleboard, I take a deep breath and let myself glide along the water,” Williamson said.
 “I’m not out to race anyone.
 There is something therapeutic about the water, being out there, having space to breathe, relatively alone or with friends also in that same state.
 It is beneficial to slow down, take a moment to be at peace and breath a bit before we jump back into our crazy lives.”

 That peace, which fairly new paddleboarder Nathaniel Mills found out, can come from a sunny day on his board — or even a rainy one.

 Mills, who is stationed at F.E.
-Warren Air Force Base in Cheyenne and came to paddleboard at Horsetooth Reservoir with two comrades for the day, may have been getting more from his paddle strokes and the beat of the rain than he realized.
+Warren Air Force Base in Cheyenne and came to paddleboard at Horsetooth Reservoir with two comrades for the day in June 2021, may have been getting more from his paddle strokes and the beat of the rain than he realized.